ropensci/vcr/README.md

 ### vcr for tests

 * Add `vcr` to `Suggests` in your DESCRIPTION file (optionally add `webmockr`, but it's not explicitly needed as `vcr` will pull it in)
-* Make a file in your `tests/testthat/` directory called `helper-yourpackage.R` (or skip if as similar file already exists).
+* Make a file in your `tests/testthat/` directory called `setup-yourpackage.R` (or skip if as similar file already exists).
 In that file use the following lines to setup your path for storing cassettes (change path to whatever you want):

 ```r
 library("vcr")